A stable-compact method for qualitative properties of semilinear elliptic equations: Exterior-star domains

 for some $q \geq \abs{f'(1)}/2 > 0$ in $P$.
 Set $q \equiv \abs{f'(1)}/2$ in $P^\cc$ and consider the operator $\m{L} \coloneqq \Delta - q$ on $\R^d$.
 If we extend the positive part $w_+$ by $0$ to $\deep{R}^\cc$, it remains continuous because $w_+ = 0$ on $\partial\deep{R}$ by hypothesis.
 Moreover, as the maximum of two subsolutions, $-\m{L} w_+ \leq 0$ in the sense of distributions.
 So $w_+$ is a generalized subsolution of $\m{L}$ on $\R^d$.

-Now, Proposition~2.1(ii) of~\cite{BG22b} yields $\lambda(-\m{L}, \R^d) \geq \inf q > 0$.
-Because this eigenvalue is positive, Proposition~3.1 of~\cite{BG22b} states that $\m{L}$ satisfies the maximum principle on $\R^d$ (see also Theorem~1 in~\cite{Nordmann}).
+Now, Proposition~2.1(ii) of~\cite{BG24} yields $\lambda(-\m{L}, \R^d) \geq \inf q > 0$.
+Because this eigenvalue is positive, Proposition~3.1 of~\cite{BG24} states that $\m{L}$ satisfies the maximum principle on $\R^d$ (see also Theorem~1 in~\cite{Nordmann}).
 Therefore $w_+ \leq 0$, i.e., $w = 0$.
 (Technically, we have not satisfied the hypotheses of the proposition because the potential $q$ is merely in $L^\infty$ and $w_+$ is a subsolution in the sense of distributions.
 Neither poses a challenge---the proof goes through as written.)
 Thus $v \leq u$ in $\deep{R}$, as desired. \end{proof} We emphasize that Lemmas~\ref{lem:sub} and \ref{lem:MP-deep} are independent of the domain, and in particular do not require the exterior-star condition.

-But using these auxiliary results, we can prove uniqueness on suitable exterior-star domains. \begin{proof}[Proof of Theorem~\textup{\ref{thm:ES-full}}] Assume without loss of generality that $\Omega$ is strongly exterior-star about $0$.
-Define
+We can now prove uniqueness on suitable exterior-star domains. \begin{proof}[Proof of Theorem~\textup{\ref{thm:ES-full}}] \corr{ We induct on dimension.
+When $d = 1$, the only connected exterior-star domain is $\R_+$, up to translation.
+Lemma~6.1 of \cite{BG22a} establishes uniqueness in the half-line, proving the base case.
+We now inductively suppose that the statement of Theorem~\textup{\ref{thm:ES-full}} holds in dimension $d - 1$ for some $d \geq 2$.
+We wish to prove it in dimension $d$. }